corretto/amazon-corretto-crypto-provider/README.md

 its own DRBG.
 Passing a custom `SecureRandom` (for example to force a specific entropy source) has no effect on these operations.

+The parameter-set-agnostic `ML-KEM` service name lets a `NamedParameterSpec` choose the parameter set, mirroring how SunEC's generic `XDH` service accepts either `X25519` or `X448`:
+`KeyPairGenerator.getInstance("ML-KEM")` generates ML-KEM-768 when left uninitialized, and generates the named parameter set after `initialize(new NamedParameterSpec("ML-KEM-512"))`.
+The parameter-set-specific `ML-KEM-512`/`ML-KEM-768`/`ML-KEM-1024` generators stay bound to their own parameter set and reject a spec naming a different one, so the JCA fails over to another provider rather than this one silently returning a key of the wrong parameter set.

 # Notes on ACCP-FIPS
 ACCP-FIPS is a variation of ACCP which uses AWS-LC-FIPS 2.x as its cryptographic module.
 This version of AWS-LC-FIPS has FIPS certificate [4816](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/4816).